gombadi/dnsseeder/README.md

 An easy way to run the program is with tmux or screen.
 This enables you to log out and leave the program running.

+If you want to be able to view the web interface then add -w <port> for the web server to listen on.
+If this is not provided then no web interface will be available.
+With the web site running you can then access the site by http://localhost:<port>/statusCG

+**NOTE -** For security reasons the web server will only listen on localhost so you will need to either use an ssh tunnel or proxy requests via a web server like Nginx or Apache.

 ```

 Command line Options: